 On the 21st September 1889, Norman is appointed a Field Assistant for the Southern and Central Division of the Queensland Railway.

 (Source: Queensland Railway Appointments and Removals 1890 Transcription – findmypast.com.au)

-On Frederick’s birth and death certificate, no father was listed and on a recent trip to Broken Hill, I was unable to locate Frederick’s grave although burial did occur as his death certificate was signed by the undertaker and 2 witnesses.
+On Frederick’s birth and death certificate, no father was listed and on a trip to Broken Hill in 2014, I was unable to locate Frederick’s grave, although the burial did occur as his death certificate was signed by the undertaker and 2 witnesses.
 This newsletter that I wrote about Alice Zenobia, gives the details of the information we found about Frederick and I’ve already covered quite a bit about the marriage problems between Alice and Charles in that post.

 Norman was located in Norseman, Western Australia, in 1897 and 1898 and in Kalgoorlie in 1900.
 In 1901 he resigned and was thereafter a contract surveyor for the department.
 In 1901 he was listed in the Post Office Directories as living in Geraldton, West Australia.

 In 1904, Norman was surveying at Mt Erin station and lost his Gunter’s chain on one of the blocks selected by Mr Michael McDonnell of Nanson.
 When the work was completed on the block, Mr Lymburner asked Mr McDonnell to send the chain to their next camp at Fig Tree if it was found within the next month.
 Years passed before the chain was found on a small hill near the homestead and it remained in the possession of the McDonnell family.